These Procedures have been adopted by the Board of Oldham Athletic AFC and apply to the Football Club, Academy and Trust.

 Harassment is uninvited and unwanted behavior related to a protected characteristic and makes a person feel intimidated or humiliated.

-Victimization is where someone is treated less favorably because they have made a complaint about discrimination or harassment or have given evidence relating to a complaint.
+Victimisation is where someone is treated less favorably because they have made a complaint about discrimination or harassment or have given evidence relating to a complaint.

 It is an expectation that all staff and stakeholders will have a general awareness of these definitions and be encouraged to think before they act in any situation to ensure they promote the aims of this Policy at all times.